-- A. The producer or distributor of the film must register online at the Academy's Awards Submissions site, submissions.oscars.org. and submit an Oscar Submission Form. - B. The print or DCP submitted for Academy Awards consideration must be identical in content and length to the print or DCP used for the qualifying exhibition. - C. The following submission materials, including those from non-U.S. entrants, must be received by the Academy by 5 p.m. on Monday, October 1, 2018: - Completed online submission form - 35mm or 70mm film print or DCP, 3D capabilities accepted - Digital content delivery - 300 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players.
+- A. The producer or distributor of the film must register online at the Academy's Awards Submission site, submissions.oscars.org, and submit an Oscars Submission Form. - B. The print or DCP submitted for Academy Awards consideration must be identical in content and length to the print or DCP used for the qualifying exhibition. - C. The following submission materials, including those from non-U.S. entrants, must be received by the Academy by 5 p.m. on Tuesday, October 1, 2019: - Completed online submission form - 35mm or 70mm film print or DCP, 3D capabilities accepted - Digital content delivery - 300 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players.
 DVDs must be in individual paper sleeves and must include the title, running time and director name only.
 No artwork, contact information, company name or film logo is acceptable on the DVD labels or sleeves. - Full cast and credit list - Brief English-language synopsis of the film - 3 to 5 representative film stills - A poster from the film's original release

-Foreign-language entries must provide accurate, legible English-language subtitles.
+Submitted films not in the English language must provide accurate, legible English-language subtitles.